 Prospective PhD Students

-To respect my time and yours, please read this page thoroughly—and check out all the relevant links—prior to emailing me or my grad students with questions.
-There’s a good chance that whatever you’re wondering about is addressed below.
+Please read this page—and check out all the relevant links—prior to emailing me or my grad students with questions about applications etc. There is a good chance that whatever you are wondering about is answered in this FAQ.

 Q1.
 Are you accepting new grad students for admission in Fall 2025?